Saint-Rémy-de-Provence

-Saint-Rémy-de-Provence (/fr/; "Saint-Rémy of Provence"; Provençal: Sant Romieg de Provença (classical norm) and Sant Roumié de Prouvènço (Mistralian norm)) is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
+Saint-Rémy-de-Provence (/fr/; Provençal: Sant Romieg de Provença (classical norm) and Sant Roumié de Prouvènço (Mistralian norm)) is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
 It is often referred to simply as Saint-Rémy, its official name until 12 April 1953.
-Located in the northern part of the Alpilles, of which it is the main town, it had a population of 9,692 as of 2020.
+Located in the northern part of the Alpilles, of which it is the main town, its population is about 9,600.

 History

 The town, which has been inhabited since prehistory, was named after Saint Remigius under the Latin name Villa Sancti Remigii.

 From May 1889 to May 1890, Vincent van Gogh was a patient at the Saint-Paul Asylum in Saint-Rémy-de-Provence, and painted some of his most memorable works, including The Starry Night, which features the town.